Want to know about the Electrical discharge machining?

 - Used to make small holes in nozzles.

 - It is used to machine hard and brittle materials

-- It is used to sharpening the tools and cutters.
+- It is used to sharpen the tools and cutters.

-After going through various topics above, let’s talk about the history and further recent revolution of the EDM machine process.
+After going through various topics above, let’s talk about the history EDM machine process.